EladBet/angular-styleguide/README.md

 ### Controller Activation Promises
 ###### [Style [Y080](#style-y080)]

-  - Resolve start-up logic for a controller in an `activate` function.
+  - Resolve start-up logic for a controller in an `init` function.

     *Why?*: Placing start-up logic in a consistent place in the controller makes it easier to locate, more consistent to test, and helps avoid spreading out the activation logic across the controller.

-    *Why?*: The controller `activate` makes it convenient to re-use the logic for a refresh for the controller/View, keeps the logic together, gets the user to the View faster, makes animations easy on the `ng-view` or `ui-view`, and feels snappier to the user.
+    *Why?*: The controller `init` makes it convenient to re-use the logic for a refresh for the controller/View, keeps the logic together, gets the user to the View faster, makes animations easy on the `ng-view` or `ui-view`, and feels snappier to the user.

-    Note: If you need to conditionally cancel the route before you start use the controller, use a [route resolve](#style-y081) instead.

   ```javascript
   /* avoid */